jeremyn/roguelike-sokoban/README.md

 Roguelike Sokoban is written in Python and uses the [curses](https://docs.python.org/2/library/curses.html) library for its display.
-Install the pip packages in `requirements.txt`, and then execute
+Install the pip packages in `requirements.txt`, or `requirements-dev.txt` to include development-only packages, and then execute

     ./rlsokoban.py